haramoz/reactjs-on-the-rocks/Day_3/agenda.md

 ```

 Assignment:
-useEffect and useCallback function own implementation for consuming the get/post method
+- useEffect and useCallback function own implementation for consuming the get/post method
+- read about virtual DOM definition and
+- async + await for axios api call.